exercism/v3/languages/csharp/exercises/concept/classes/.meta/design.md

 ## Concepts

 - `classes`: know what classes are; know what encapsulation is; know what fields are; know how to create an object; know how to update state through methods; know about the `void` type.
-- `encapuslation`: know how to encapsulate date; know what advantages encapsulation provides
+- `encapsulation`: know how to encapsulate date; know what advantages encapsulation provides
 - `fields`: know the syntax and behavior of fields
 - `objects`: know what an object is; know how objects relate to classes
 - `state`: know how state is maintained within a class